sysrich/tik/README.md

 ## tik OS Images

+tik is designed to deploy three types of images.

+- Block images
+- systemd-repart "bundles"
+- systemd-repart "self deployment"

+In all three cases tik should not care about the contents of the disk image, which potentially could be of any Operating System built using any toolset (eg kiwi, mkosi, etc)

+Features like expanding the partitions to fill the disk are expected to be handled by tools like systemd-repart on the booting of the deployed OS, not by tik (though in theory optional extensions could be written to implement this)

+### Block images

-tik is designed to deploy a .raw/.img disk image, which is expected to contain
+tik can deploy a block-based disk images.
+These expected to be raw.xz files containing

 - the full partition table
 - a UEFI ESP/EFI partition
 - 1 (or more) OS partitions

-tik should not care about the contents of the disk image, which potentially could be of any Operating System built using any toolset (eg kiwi, mkosi, etc)

-Features like expanding the partitions to fill the disk are expected to be handled by tools like systemd-repart on the booting of the deployed OS, not by tik (though in theory optional extensions could be written to impliment this)
+By default these files should be located in `/usr/lib/tik/img` but can be relocated by redefining the `TIK_IMG_DIR` parameter in your tik config

+### systemd-repart "bundles"

+tik can also deploy images bundled with their own systemd-repart configurations. tik expects the following on disk layout for each systemd-repart "bundle":

+- a Directory with a unique name to describe the OS/Version being deployed.
+Contained within that directory:
+    - a `repart.d` Directory containing a complete [repart.d](https://www.freedesktop.org/software/systemd/man/latest/repart.d.html) partition layout for the OS being deployed
+    - 1 (or more) Directories or Block images to be used by `CopyFiles=` or `CopyBlocks=` parameters in the `repart.d` configuration to populate the contents of the defined partitions

+The `repart.d` configuration is then read and applied to the target storage device, being populated automatically based on the configuration.

+By default these files should be located in `/usr/lib/tik/img` but can be relocated by redefining the `TIK_IMG_DIR` parameter in your tik config.
+As `CopyBlocks=` and `CopyFiles=` parameters require absolute filesystem paths, any change to the `TIK_IMG_DIR` parameter will require altering your configuration to match that new location.

+This feature was introduced in tik v1.2

+### systemd-repart "self-deployment"

+If tik is executed without any images in the defined `TIK_IMG_DIR` it will automatically attempt "self deployment", using the currently booted tik USB stick as its 'image' for writing to the target storage device.
+This is primarily for using tik to deploy images from a functioning 'live/portable' USB installation.

+For this to work, tik requires

+- a `repart.d` configuration containing a complete [repart.d](https://www.freedesktop.org/software/systemd/man/latest/repart.d.html) partition layout for the OS being deployed.
+This must be located in the standard `repart.d` paths, eg `/etc/repart.d/` or `/usr/lib/repart.d`

+The `repart.d` configuration is then read and applied to the target storage device, being populated automatically based on the configuration.
+It is expected that the `repart.d` configuration will use `CopyBlocks=auto` to automatically map the contents from the booted tik USB stick to the equivalent new partitions on the target storage device.

+This feature was introduced in tik v1.2

 ## tik Installation Media